MDharshan27/DevGriffins-Books/README.md

-# 📚 DevGriffins Book Explorer
+# 📚 DevGriffins Books Explorer

 A modern book discovery app built with **React**, **Vite**, and **Tailwind CSS**, where users can search and explore their favorite books using the **Open Library API**.